 5. Hand Soap

-While we don’t technically clean our homes with antibacterial hand soap, we do use it to wash our hands, and then we touch our food, mouths, kitchen utensils etc. Hand soap indirectly affects almost all aspects of our home and our health.
+While we don’t technically clean our homes with antibacterial hand soap, we do use it to wash our hands, and then we touch our food, mouths, kitchen utensils etc. Although, quite often we will opt to also use something like Hand Sanitizer Canada to further rid our hands of the germs we encounter when we come into contact with dirty surfaces.
+Hand soap indirectly affects almost all aspects of our home and our health.
 Traditional hand soaps contain Sodium Lauryl Sulfate or SLS, parabens, synthetic colors and ethanol to name a few.

 Regular castile soap diluted with water is a fantastic natural and cost-effective alternative, just like many other natural products we spoke of, there are so many new and emerging natural brands on the market now that we can pick up and try out.
 We could even try a different brand or DIY soap in each room of the house until we find one we absolutely love.